 Types of bearings:

-According to design, load and shape, there are many types of bearings used in industries.
-The mains bearings can be classified as follows.
+According to design, load and shape, there are many types of bearings use in industries.
+Generally bearings can be classified as follows.

 According to the Friction: